open-dovetail/demo/blockchain/docker/README.md

 ## Build contract chaincode and services

-The demo contract [shipping-contract.json](./contract/shipping-contract.json) is the only artifact for this demo application, which is used to generate deployable chaincode package for Hyperledger Fabric, as well as a service application that provide REST APIs for receiving blockchain requests.
+The demo contract [shipping-contract.json](./contract/shipping-contract.json) is the only artifact for this demo application, which is used to generate deployable chaincode package for Hyperledger Fabric, as well as a service application that provides REST APIs for blockchain transactions.

 ```bash
 cd open-dovetail/demo/blockchain/docker